je-deve/je-deve/README.md

 ## 🌱 About Me

 Hi, I'm **Jumanah**!
 I'm a passionate developer interested in AI, data analytics, and mobile development.
-I enjoy creating clean, efficient solutions and exploring new technologies.
+Currently working on an HR management system and dedicated to enriching Arabic programming content.

 ## 🍃 Technical Skills